 Anthony Black is Professor in the School of Economics at the University of Cape Town (UCT).
 He holds degrees from the universities of Cape Town, Sussex (United Kingdom) and Natal (Durban).
 From 2003 to 2005 he was Director of the School of Economics.
 His main fields of expertise are development economics, trade and industrial policy and in particular the automotive industry.

-Herbert is a PhD student in the School of Economics at the University of Cape Town.
-His research interests include Community-Based Natural Resource Management, evaluation of non-market environmental goods, agriculture & rural development, land tenure and Land use economics.
-He is currently working with A/Prof.
+Gerald Kibira is completing his PhD studies through the School of Economics at the University of Cape Town.
+His research interests are in wildlife conservation, natural resource management, and evaluation of non-market environmental goods.
+He is currently working with professor Edwin Muchapondwa.